 In the Heart of the Beast Mask and Puppet Theatre is located in the historic Avalon Theater in the Powderhorn neighborhood of Minneapolis.
 They offer a variety of family friendly events and shows throughout the year, including Saturday Shows for Kids, free shows at Calhoun Square, a Christmas Nativity (La Natividad), and the annual MayDay Celebration and Parade at Powderhorn Park.

-In The Heart of the Beast at Midtown Global Market - Fall of 2019
+In The Heart of the Beast at Midtown Global Market - Winter 2020

-While we wait for the fate of Saturday Puppet Shows and the May Day Parade, IHOB has announced they will be performing 6 FREE puppet shows at Midtown Global Market's Thursday Neighborhood Nights during the fall of 2019.
+Continuing into 2020, select Thursday Neighborhood Nights will feature IHOB Puppet Shows.
 Like the popular Saturday shows, there will be a make-n-take workshop to go with each show's theme.
 Neighborhood Night begins at 5:30pm.
 The schedule is:

 Saturday Puppet Theatre for Kids